openvinotoolkit/openvino/src/core/docs/api_details.md

 # OpenVINO Core API

 OpenVINO Core API contains two folders:
- * [ngraph](../include/ngraph/) - is a legacy API, this API is not developed more.
-Only aliases to new operation and operation sets extend this API.
+ * [ngraph](../include/ngraph/) - is a legacy API, this API is no longer being developed.
+Only aliases to new operations and operation sets extend this API.
  * [openvino](../include/openvino/) - current public API, this part is described below.

 ## Structure of Core API